 Here we go!

-Whenever we talk about Automation, the first picture came in our mind is robots, machines, etc. In other words, pretty much opposite to human.
+Whenever we talk about Automation, the first picture came to our mind is robots, machines, etc. In other words, pretty much the opposite of humans.

 So, what is Email Marketing Automation?